tale-toul/ocp-gitops/README.md

-# GIT OPS CONFIGURATION FOR OPENSHIFT 4 CLUSTERS
+# GITOPS CONFIGURATION FOR OPENSHIFT 4 CLUSTERS

-## Installing Red Hat Openshift GitOps
+## Installing the Red Hat Openshift GitOps Operator

 In the spirit of gitops best practices, this [installation instructions](https://docs.openshift.com/container-platform/4.7/operators/user/olm-installing-operators-in-namespace.html#olm-installing-operator-from-operatorhub-using-cli_olm-installing-operators-in-namespace) use the CLI instead of the web console.